SteveBarnett/Remixing/_thinking/zen/zen-koans.md

 Gensha: The whole universe is one bright pearl.

+### Ordinary Mind is The Way

+Joshu: "What is The Way?"<br>
+Nansen: "Ordinary Mind is The Way." <br>
+Joshu: "Should I turn towards it?"<br>
+Nansen: "If you turn towards it, you go against it."<br>
+Joshu: "If I can't look for it, how can I ever find it?"<br>
+Nansen: "The Way isn't about knowing or not knowing."

+This moment as it is, ordinary experience, is The Way.
+Seen from a different vantage point.

 ### Not knowing is most intimate

 Dizang asked Fayan, "Where are you going?"<br>